suikan4github/stm32-defects/README.md

 ### How to reproduce
  1. Clone this repository
- 2. Import the project "d003-nucleo-g070-exti" from git repository to the CubeIDE workspace.
+2. Import the project demo program ( see above table ) from git repository to the CubeIDE workspace.
   3. Build and run on Nucleo G070

  If the program runs correctly, the green LED brinks for each time the switch B1 is pushed.